-A generously portioned, nutrient-packed plate containing black eye peas, sweet potatoes, collard greens and tomato is less than 500 calories.
+A generously portioned, nutrient-packed plate containing black eye peas, sweet potatoes, collard greens, and sliced tomato is less than 500 calories.

-That leaves plenty of room to add your choice of a healthy fat and/or an additional protein source.
-And, finally, good southern cooking is all about the seasoning.
-I'm talking bay leaves, sage, paprika, oregano, peppers, garlic, cinnamon, clove, nutmeg, coriander, allspice, and cumin.
+That leaves plenty of room to add your choice of healthy fat and/or an additional protein source.

 To the folks who dismiss southern cooking as unhealthy, I say - Y'all can turn up your noses all you want, meanwhile, I'll be over here eating my Omega-3 rich bowl of gumbo...now pass the hot sauce, please.